SHOWS AND TICKETS

 The Oscar-winning romantic comedy about Shakespeare and his Chamberlain's Men returns to its rightful home—the stage.
 Imagine a young playwright on the make struggling to write his new tragic love story, "Romeo and Ethel, The Pirate's Daughter."
 The title just doesn't have the right ring—and young Will Shakespeare knows it.
 He's got writer's block and must do something quickly.
 Will needs a muse, and he finds one in Viola, a vivacious beauty who will do anything—even disguise herself as a man—to audition for the stage where no women are permitted to perform.
 Once revealed, the torrid affair begins inspiring the completion of the most romantic tragedy ever penned.
 Backstage maneuverings jostle hilariously with onstage dramas in this love letter to Theater itself, directed by multiple Jeff Award winner and Chicago Shakespeare favorite Rachel Rockwell.

 As Ed, a widower, prepares to celebrate Christmas, he calls his three grown sons back to the family home.
-Games are played, Chinese food is ordered, and brotherly pranks and trashtalk distract them from the ongoing issue that threatens to ruin the festivities: when personal identity is essential and privilege is a problem, what is a straight white man to do?
-Playwright/Director Young Jean Lee takes an outside look at the traditional father/son play narrative, shedding new and often hilarious light on a story we think we know all too well.
+Games are played, Chinese food is ordered, and brotherly pranks and trash talk distract them from the ongoing issue that threatens to ruin the festivities: When personal identity is essential and privilege is a problem, what is a straight white man to do?
+Playwright and director Young Jean Lee takes an outside look at the traditional father-son play narrative, shedding new light and hilarity on a story we think we know.